seahorn/clam/README.md

     x.0.lcssa-y.0.lcssa<=0, ... , y.0.lcssa-x.0.lcssa<=0

 that implies the desired invariant `x.0.lcssa` = `y.0.lcssa`.

+Apart from inferring invariants, Crab-llvm allows checking for assertions.
+To do that, programs must be annotated with `__CRAB_assert(c)` where `c` is any expression that evaluates to a boolean.
+Note that `__CRAB_assert` must be defined as an extern call so that Clang does not complain.
+Then, you can type:

+    crabllvm.py test.c --crab-check=assert

+and you should see something like this:

+    user-defined assertion checker using SplitDBM
+    2  Number of total safe checks
+    0  Number of total error checks
+    0  Number of total warning checks

+# Crab Options #

 Crab-llvm analyzes programs with the Zones domains as default abstract domain.
 Users can choose the abstract domain by typing the option